-- Try to make each photo contain 25% of the previous photo, this is necessary so that you can edit with greater precision
+Try to make each photo contain 25% of the previous image; this is necessary so that you can edit with greater precision.

-This technique is based on taking a series of captures with the same frame and different exposures , in order to put them together in editing to achieve an image that stands out for having a high level of exposure.
+This technique is based on taking a series of captures with the same frame and different exposures to put them together in editing to achieve an image that stands out for having a high level of exposure.

 Practice makes a master

-The first photos will not be perfect, but as time passes, you will be able to portray the environment with greater precision, be it urban or natural.
+The first photos will not be perfect, but as time passes, you will portray the environment with greater precision, be it urban or natural.